Home Blog Design SOLID, CUPID & GRASP – three (more) principles that every developer should know about

 SOLID, CUPID & GRASP – three (more) principles that every developer should know about

-Continuing our ‘fancy acronym’ series (everything has to have one!) it’s time to take a look at three more sets of design principles: SOLID (single responsibility, open-closed, Liskov substitution, interface segregation, dependency inversion), CUPID (composable, Unix, predictable, idiomatic, domain-based) and GRASP (general responsibility assignment software patterns).
+Continuing our ‘fancy acronym’ series (everything has to have one!) it’s time to take a look at three more sets of object-oriented design principles: SOLID principles (single responsibility, open-closed, Liskov substitution, interface segregation, dependency inversion), CUPID principles (composable, Unix, predictable, idiomatic, domain-based) and GRASP principles (general responsibility assignment software patterns).
 These three acronyms all have an appeal to us at Boldare.

 SOLID, CUPID & GRASP – three (more) principles that every developer should know about